Policies

 Policies add resilience by detecting failures and handling them.
 Each policy determines which execution results, errors, or conditions represent a failure and how to handle them.

-Some policies, such as a Retry, Circuit Breaker, and Fallback, allow you to specify which errors or results to handle as failures.
+Some policies, such as a Retry, Circuit Breaker, Adaptive Throttler, and Fallback, allow you to specify which errors or results to handle as failures.
 By default these policies handle any error that is returned.
 But they can be configured to handle more specific errors, error types, or results:

 builder.